R3Conclave/conclave-core-sdk/docs/docs/index.md

     have many benefits over Avian enclaves, including enhanced security, performance and capabilities.
 Therefore new projects should not use the Avian runtime.
 References to using Avian have been removed from the documentation for Conclave 1.1, and the next release of SDK will not include the capability to build enclaves that use the Avian runtime.
+    Conclave 1.1 does still allow you to build Avian enclaves on Linux and macOS but you cannot build Avian enclaves on Windows systems.

 1. **Conclave 1.1 has been tested on the latest 3rd Gen Intel Xeon Scalable processors, also known as Ice Lake Xeon CPUs.**
    These CPUs bring a number of enhancements for Conclave applications, especially in the amount of memory available